sscovil/risk-game/game-rules.md

 ### RISK Cards

-There are 42 RISK cards, each marked with the name of a territory and one of three icons: ⚒, ⚓, and ⚔.
+There are 42 RISK cards, each marked with the name of a territory and one of three icons: ⚒ ⚓ ⚔ .
 In addition, there are 2 wildcards marked with all three icons, but no territory.

 ## Object of the Game